 Visitors can ascend the Tiger and Turtle – Magic Mountain on foot.
 At the top, which is the tallest point of this sculpture – 45 meters beyond ground level – visitors enjoy an exceptional view of the Western Ruhr landscape.

 With a 44 x 37 meters base and 21 meters height, the Tiger and Turtle – Magic Mountain is among the largest sculptures in Germany.
 It is also a remarkable feat of engineering, particularly the stairway (produced in partnership with Arnold Walz) draft and how it beautifully winds down the three-dimensional form of the whole structure.

-For years, Heike Mutter and his partner Ulrich Genth have been doing art projects for exhibitions and public areas.
+Heike Mutter and his partner Ulrich Genth have been doing art projects for exhibitions and public areas for years.
 The duo currently works and resides in Hamburg, Germany, where Mutter has a professorship at the Hochschule für bildende Künste.